 Whom to contact with further questions?

-The Cancer & Work project team is happy to help if you have further questions.
 Feel free to contact us if you wish to have a training or presentation on how to support someone affected by an illness and how to plan a return to work.
 We work fluently in Finnish and English!